Rpi 1B vs 3B+

 Save this file as GT2.cue (matching the .bin name) and uploaded to the same folder on the pi and it is ready to go.

 For those games using a .cue file that is more complicated or if you want help creating one, there is a CUE creation website that allows you to drag the .bin to the page and it will create the correct .cue file needed.
-You just have to copy/paste it into notepad and save it.
+You can do this by using copy/paste into notepad and save it.